Funeral Planning Checklist

 - Assign a house sitter

 Planning your funeral in advance can help decrease the burden on those left behind.
 Share your funeral plan with loved ones to make things go smoothly when it’s time to carry out your final wishes.
-One of the ways to plan for your funeral in advance is to work with a funeral home.
+One way to plan your funeral in advance is to work with a funeral home.

 Once you’ve selected a funeral home, sit down with the funeral director, and discuss the kind of funeral you want to have.
 The funeral director will help you choose the type of goods and services you need.